 Explanation: In this case, from index 1 to 8, numbers[1:9:2] extract every second element.
 We have given a step value of 2, which makes it skip every alternate element.

-As strings are also sequences, you can apply slicing to extract substrings.
-The lists or tuples, slicing works with index positions.
-You also have the ability to specify start, stop, and step to pick out certain parts of the string.
+As strings are also sequences, you can apply Python string slicing to extract substrings.
+The lists or tuples, slicing in Python, work with index positions.
+You can also specify start, stop, and step to pick out certain parts of the string.
 This will make grabbing a word, reversing a string, and even skipping characters easy for you.

 Example: